Description

 OpenCVE Recommended Actions

-• If an immediate kernel update is infeasible, restrict or disable the DRM gem_change_handle ioctl by adjusting kernel configuration or applying a static patch to the DRM subsystem to prevent concurrent access.
+• If immediate kernel update is not feasible, disable the gem_change_handle ioctl by applying a static patch or disabling the related DRM functionality in the kernel configuration.

 Tracking